 The ESB is committed to delivering training to potential earthworm recording through the delivery of regular training courses.
 Training courses may be run in partnership with other organisations and, as a result, prices may vary.
-The following types of training course/event may be delivered by ESB tutors on behalf of the society according to the Soil Invertebrate ID Training Pathway that was developed by the Earthworm Society of Britain in partnership with the FSC BioLinks project.
-In addition this training pathway has been approved by the British Myriapod & Isopod Group, British Arachnological Society and the Collembola Recording Scheme.
+The following types of training course/event may be delivered by ESB tutors on behalf of the society according to the Earthworm ID Training Pathway that was developed by the Earthworm Society of Britain in partnership with the FSC BioLinks project.

 Introductory Level Events/Courses

 Earthworm talks - presentations to natural history groups, the general public and children.
-We have previously given talks on behalf of Kingston Biodiversity Network, Richmond Park, the Wildlife Trust for Berks, Bucks & Oxon and The Holland Park Ecology Centre.
+We have previously given in-person talks on behalf of Kingston Biodiversity Network, Richmond Park, the Wildlife Trust for Berks, Bucks & Oxon and The Holland Park Ecology Centre.
 We've also promoted a wealth of virtual talks on earthworm subjects such as ecology, research and composting.
 Check out the upcoming events section above for details of any scheduled earthworm talks.
 For upcoming earthworm talks, check out the upcoming events.

 Earthworm Biology & Ecology - These one day beginners' courses (formerly titled 'Learn To Love Earthworms') will take you through the biology and ecology of these fascinating ecosystem engineers, and explain why all earthworms are not the same.
 Participants will undertake an outdoor earthworm field activity in the afternoon.
 The ESB usually delivers these events in partnership with other organisations.
 For upcoming Earthworm Biology & Ecology courses, check out the upcoming events.